Is it possible to read the Git commit message within PSHs build/deploy hooks?

 When placing

-.
-You won’t have access to that variable until post-build, but it at least gives you a way to do something selective like you’re describing.0 -
+skip-cache-flush.
+You won’t have access to that variable until post-build, but it at least gives you a way to do something selective like you’re describing.Hey @chad-carlson ,

 thanks for your quick reply.
 I doubt the branch naming is an option for us.

-I’ll probably use a variable in the codebase then and hopefully don’t forget to change it in the next commit0
+I’ll probably use a variable in the codebase then and hopefully don’t forget to change it in the next commit

 Please sign in to leave a comment.